A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: Model Architecture

 \subsection{EDA Model}

-The EDA model was proposed for learning features from EDA data.
-The main objective of this model is to encode EDA data as a low-dimensional physiological representation.
-A schematic representation of the model architecture is provided in Fig. \ref{fig:stage1}.
-The time span $T_s$ is set to 30s, indicating that the model processed consecutive data points in 30-second windows as a single input.
-Therefore, the time-series EDA feature is $(15 * 30)$, and the numerical representation is $(1 * 38)$.
-A Long Short-Term Memory (LSTM) layer with ($LSTM\_size$) units is utilized to learn the time-series representation, while the fully-connected layer with ($Dense\_size_1$) neurons and activation function ($Acti$) is used to learn the numerical representation.
-The time series and numerical representations are then fused using a concatenate layer, resulting in the physiological representation that serves as the ground truth in the EDA-enhanced kinematic model we will talk about later.
-The output from the concatenate layer is passed through a dropout layer with the $Rate$ to reduce model overfitting, followed by a fully-connected Dense layer with ($Dense\_size_2$) neurons and activation function ($Acti$).
-Finally, the last Dense layer has one output for binary classification, using the sigmoid function as the activation function.
-The sigmoid function outputs a value that indicates ``sick'' if the value is greater than 0.5.
-The Adam optimizer is used with the learning rate ($Lr$), while binary cross-entropy is employed as the loss function.
+The EDA model encodes EDA data as a low-dimensional physiological representation.
+Fig. \ref{fig:EDA_model} shows the model's schematic architecture.
+The time span $T_s$ is 30s, resulting in a temporal EDA feature size of $(15 * 30)$ and a numerical representation size of $(1 * 38)$.
+An LSTM layer with ($LSTM\_size$) units learns the temporal representation, while a fully-connected layer with ($Dense\_size_1$) neurons and activation function ($Acti$) learns the numerical representation.
+These representations are combined using a concatenate layer, forming the physiological representation used as the ground truth in the EDA-enhanced kinematic model discussed later.
+To prevent overfitting, a dropout layer with a dropout rate of $Rate$ is applied, followed by a fully-connected Dense layer with ($Dense\_size_2$) neurons and activation function ($Acti$).